 Habitat and Tank conditions

-That is where nitrogen cycle comes to play, a natural process that detoxifies the toxic ammonia, converting it from a highly toxic substance to a less harmful substance.
+Here, the nitrogen cycle comes into play, as it is a natural process responsible for detoxifying the toxic ammonia and transforming it into a less harmful substance.

 Plants and Ornamentation

 Plants in the aquarium help create an atmosphere similar to the wild, which is essential for keeping these fish healthy.